Nellykalula/bash_scripts/documentation.md

 code I did not run into a problem until after downloading it like on the tutorial, then when it comes to finding it so I can install it.
 That's when it became difficult.
 It will always tell me "command not found."
 My suggestion is if anybody want a successful running server, do not take the laptop route.
-It is an easy option in this case but in reality it is not, so use the raspberry pie instead
+It is an easy option in this case but in reality it is not, so use the raspberry pie instead.